octopusinvitro/advent-of-code-2021/README.md

 [Solution](aoc/d01/solution.py)

-To run:

 ```sh
 pipenv run python d01.py data/d01_input
 ```

-There is no need to build an list of duplets or a list of triplets from the original list.
+There is no need to build a list of duplets or a list of triplets from the original list.
 If the original list is long, we will use a lot of memory for no reason.
 In this puzzle we can do all the operations as we slide through the original list.

 **What went well:**
 * I finished both puzzles